SurAnand/suranand.github.io/README.md

-﻿# SurAnand.github.io
+﻿# SurAnands.github.io

 ### I am Anand Surampudi.
-My Information Node where I collect my new learnings.
+This is my space, where I record my learnings...some may be opinions, but they are mine.

-This is my personal [blog](http://suranand.github.io), sort of my Information Node.
+This is my personal [space](http://suranands.github.io), where I record my learnings.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.